DC-Cheng/computer_vision/README.md

+# Summary #
+OpenCV is a strong and powerful open source computer vision library.
+This is a sample testing repos.
+Why we need image procesing library?
+How it comes?

+# Pipeline #

 # Objective #
 1. related to opencv cv::matrix manipulation
-2. related to image filtering in application used
+2. related to image filtering
 3. related to xml/yml I/O
 4. related to camera calibration -- find chessboard corners